Ngofilho/Architecture/README.md

 <details><summary>

-### Connectiong Services</summary>
+#### Connectiong Services</summary>
 Eventual consistency.
 When we have data in different places, when we ask the same for both, we want the anwser be consistent with between them.
+The *Event* comes from the falacy of the latency is zero.
+**Commands** are messages that have side effects and return no data.
+Usually named with imperative verb.
+**Queries** are messages that have no side effects and return data.
+Usually have a name of especification.
+Commands and queries are sent to the system of record.
+**Events**, otherwise, are published from the system the record.
+They are published after a event had occurred and they expose data from the system of record.
+Tend to be named using past-tense verbs.
 </details>

 </details>